The EMFF is now seeking film submissions for the 2023 festival. Please see the online entry form at the foot of this page.

 Film Length and Format

-The EMFF regularly attracts over 100 entries, with films coming from as far away as Alaska, Bhutan and South Africa, as well as Aviemore, East Lothian and Leith.
+The EMFF attracts around 200 entries each year, with films coming from as far away as Alaska, Bhutan and South Africa, as well as Aviemore, East Lothian and Leith.
 Only 20-25 films are screened so competition is high but we are always glad to receive entries and are happy to offer feedback on request.
 We look forward to hearing from you and hope your film will make it to the big screen!

 Film Entry – Terms and Conditions for Submission